U.S. Route 12: Washington

 The western terminus of US 12 is located in Aberdeen.
-In the 1960s, a portion of US 12 was moved north to the town of Morton, when Mossyrock Dam was built and flooded the towns of Kosmos and Riffe, along the Cowlitz River in Lewis County.
-A large portion of old, two-lane US 12 was replaced by I-82 and I-182 in the 1980s, between Yakima and the Tri-Cities, though the freeways are still cosigned with the US 12 designation.
-The old two-lane highway now bears the name Wine Country Road.
 The highway loosely follows the eastbound leg of the Lewis and Clark Expedition, between Wallula and Clarkston, thus being marked as part of the Lewis and Clark National Historic Trail.
 The east end of the highway in the state is at Clarkston, where the highway crosses the Snake River into Idaho at Lewiston, Idaho.

 The Washington section of US 12, other than a concurrency with I-5, is defined at Washington Revised Code § 47.17.055.

 Idaho

 US 12 enters the state at Lewiston, crossing the Snake River from Clarkston, Washington.
 It ascends the Clearwater River, running concurrently with US 95 for 7 mi.
 It reduces to a two-lane undivided highway with signs that read "winding road next 99 mi" and goes on to Orofino, continuing up the middle fork of that river to Lowell, the junction of the Lochsa and Selway rivers.
 It continues up the Lochsa and climbs to Lolo Pass at the Montana border.
 This portion of the highway is also designated as part of the Lewis and Clark National Historic Trail.
 Most of the highway in Idaho is within Clearwater National Forest.
 The eastern section of US 12, through remote mountain forest and up to Lolo Pass, was built in the early 1960s, making it the last U.S. Highway constructed.
 No services are available between Lowell and Powell, about 70 mi further east.